-evaporator coil vs
+Evaporator coil vs

 HVAC

-The answer to 'evaporator coil vs' is that an evaporator coil and a condenser coil are two key components of a central air conditioning system.
-The evaporator coil is located inside your home, usually in the air handler or furnace, while the condenser coil is located outside.
-The evaporator coil absorbs heat from the air in your home, allowing the refrigerant to evaporate and cool the air.
-The condenser coil then releases that heat outside, allowing the refrigerant to condense back into a liquid so the cycle can repeat.
+The answer to 'evaporator coil vs' is that an evaporator coil and a condenser coil are the two main components of an HVAC system that work together to cool your home.
+The evaporator coil is located inside your home, usually in the air handler or furnace, and it absorbs heat from the air.
+The condenser coil is located outside and releases that heat from the system.

 Frequently Asked Questions